One question that seems to arise more often than any other is “How do I get a better grip of my cash flow?”

 The more complicated you make something, the less likely you are to maintain it.
 Equally, if you have someone producing reports for you, make sure you can read them – if you don’t understand them, then they are a waste of time!!
 Review the cash flow forecast as often as your business needs to.
 Always start with the current cash position.
 At first using any model might seem a bit fiddly, but with practice, it becomes a useful tool to test the cash resilience of the business.

-Click here to contact Christine 0r by email alternatively you can book a call with the Business Mentor of the Year 2020, author and speaker.
-Who helps business founders get their businesses exit ready so they can enjoy a happier, richer future.
+Do you feel like you have no control or don’t understand your numbers?
+Discover how you can feel more in control of your business, make your business worth more AND make it easier and more fun to run.
+Click here to contact Christine by email alternatively you can book a call with the Business Mentor of the Year 2020, author and speaker.
+Who helps business founders get their businesses in better shape so they can enjoy a happier, richer future.
 She saves them THOUSANDS and increases the value of their businesses by MILLIONS.